tbrugz/sqldump/README.markdown

 - `SchemaModelScriptDumper` - Dumps schema model in SQL-script format (DDL)
 - `JAXBSchemaXMLSerializer` - Dumps a XML representation of the schema model
 - `graph.Schema2GraphML` - Generates a Entity-Relationship diagram based on schema model
+- `mondrianschema.MondrianSchemaDumper` - Generates a Star/Snowflake [Mondrian Schema](http://mondrian.pentaho.com/) based on schema model
 - `xtradumpers.AlterSchemaSuggester` - Generates suggestions of SQL-scripts for altering the schema model (beta)

 All processing is controlled by a properties file.
 See [sqldump.template.properties](https://bitbucket.org/tbrugz/sqldump/raw/tip/sqldump.template.properties)